lemiesz/podcast-hack/front-end/README.md

 2. `npm run start` to start the dev sever

-3. `firebase emulators:start` to run firebase emulators, see firebase section for info if this fails
+3. `npm run backend` to run firebase emulators, see firebase section for info if this fails

 # Firebase